FOR IMMEDIATE RELEASE

 Participants will be diverse practitioners working in both traditional art forms and new media, seasoned professionals and emerging leaders.
 Plenary sessions will be simulcast via the web, and virtual attendees can participate in deliberations via social media.
 Summit attendees will also attend a live taping of the acclaimed NPR program From the Top in the Isabella Stewart Gardner Museum’s Calderwood Hall.

-Ahead of the national summit, MCC has commissioned Dr. Lauren Stevenson of Junction Box Consulting in California to gather input from practitioners, policy-makers, young people and other key leaders on the progress and needs of the field with a goal of highlighting what policies are needed to drive the work of the field forward.
+Ahead of the national summit, Mass Cultural Council has commissioned Dr. Lauren Stevenson of Junction Box Consulting in California to gather input from practitioners, policy-makers, young people and other key leaders on the progress and needs of the field with a goal of highlighting what policies are needed to drive the work of the field forward.
 Findings will be used to shape the agenda of the summit.

 “Meaningful engagement in arts and culture can foster not only young people’s creative skills, but also development of identity, self-efficacy, sense of belonging, and other important life skills,” said National Guild Executive Director Jonathan Herman.
 “We hope the summit will be a stepping stone to uniting the creative youth development field and shining light on the value and positive impact of its work on youth and society.”